jeremy-rifkin/libassert/README.md

 allow for speedy triage.
 Unfortunately, existing language and library tooling provides very limited triage information.

-For example with stdlib assertions an assertion such as `assert(n <= 12);` provides no information upon failure about why it failed or what lead to its failure.
-Providing a stack trace and the value of `n` greatley improves triage and debugging.
+For example with stdlib assertions an assertion such as `assert(n <= 12);` provides no information upon failure about why it failed or what led to its failure.
+Providing a stack trace and the value of `n` greatly improves triage and debugging.
 Ideally an assertion failure should provide enough diagnostic information that the programmmer doesn't have to rerun in a debugger to pinpoint the problem.